LLNL/sundials/doc/shared/sundials/Errors.rst

 Error Handler Functions
 -----------------------

+When an error occurs in SUNDIALS, it calls error handler functions that have been pushed onto the error handler stack in last-in first-out order.
-Errors that occur internally to SUNDIALS result in an error handler function being called.
-The error handlers are enabled by pushing them onto the error handler stack with the function :c:func:`SUNContext_PushErrHandler`.
-They may disabled with :c:func:`SUNContext_PopErrHandler` or :c:func:`SUNContext_ClearErrHandlers`.
-The error handler functions have the type
+Specific error handlers can be enabled by pushing them onto the error handler stack with the function :c:func:`SUNContext_PushErrHandler`.
+They may disabled by calling :c:func:`SUNContext_PopErrHandler` or :c:func:`SUNContext_ClearErrHandlers`.
+A SUNDIALS error handler function has the type

 .. c:type:: int (*SUNErrHandlerFn)(int line, const char* func, const char* file, \
                                            const char* msg, SUNErrCode err_code, \